skoolkid/skoolkit/sphinx/source/man/bin2sna.py.rst

 OPTIONS
 =======
+--bank `N,file`
+  Load RAM bank N (0-7) from the named file.
+This option may be used multiple times.

 -b, --border `BORDER`
   Set the border colour.
 This option is equivalent to ``--state border=BORDER``.
 The default border colour is 7 (white).